fsoco/fsoco-dataset/docs/README.md

 <p><a href="https://www.fsoco-dataset.com/how_to_contribute/">Dataset contributions</a>:
 </p>
 <ul>
-<li> Donate raw data for other teams to label that don't have cones or sensors</li>
+<li> Donate raw data for other teams to label that do not have cones or sensors</li>
 <li> Label donated images as your contribution to the dataset</li>
 <li> Contribute your team's private dataset</li>
 </ul>